taliazwennis/CRUD-application/README.md

  - Add pagination
  - Add sorting to table columns
  - Add a delete dialog before allowing user to delete anime entry
- - Add global css styling for example, having global colours
+ - Add global css styling for example; having global colours
  - Add an edit and delete feature for the different genres

 ## Prerequisites